Lightweight Transformer for EEG Classification via Balanced Signed Graph Algorithm Unrolling: Balanced Signed Graph Construction Signal Denoising

 \subsection{Graph Signal Denoising}

 We construct a signal denoiser, given an underlying balanced signed graph $\cG^B$ specified by graph Laplacian $\cL^B$.
-To process signals on a more preferable positive graph $\cG^+$, we first perform similarity transform to its corresponding positive graph Laplacian via $\cL^+ = \T \cL^B \T^{-1}$ in \cref{eq:balance2pos}, where $\T = \mathrm{diag}(\bbeta)$.
+To process signals on a more convenient positive graph $\cG^+$, we first perform a similarity transform to obtain its corresponding positive graph Laplacian, $\cL^+ = \T \cL^B \T^{-1}$ in \cref{eq:balance2pos}, where $\T = \mathrm{diag}(\bbeta)$.
 We employ the graph spectrum of $\cL^+$ for ideal LP filtering.
 Each target signal $\y^B$ on $\cG^B$ to be denoised is also pre-processed to $\y^+ = \T \y^B$ as a signal on $\cG^+$.

 Denote by $\cS_\omega(\cL^+)$ the low-frequency subspace spanned by the first $\omega$ eigenvectors (frequency components) $\V_\omega = [\v_1; \v_2; \ldots; \v_\omega] \in \mathbb{R}^{N \times \omega}$ of $\cL^+$ corresponding to the $\omega$ smallest eigenvalues.
 To denoise observation $\y^+ \in \mathbb{R}^N$, we seek a signal $\x \in \mathbb{R}^N$ in $\cS_\omega(\cL^+)$ closest to $\y^+$ in $\ell_2$-norm\footnote{An alternative is a \textit{maximum a posteriori} (MAP) denoising formulation using GLR as a signal prior \cite{pang17,zeng20,dinesh20}, \ie, $\min_\x \|\y^+ - \x \|^2_2 + \mu \, \x^\top \cL^B \x$.
 However, \cite{bai20} shows that the MAP problem---called the \textit{E-optimality criterion} in optimal design---minimizes the worst-case signal reconstruction, while \cref{eq:obj} is the \textit{A-optimality criterion} that minimizes the average case.}: